Kimonkey/documents/README.md

-# Kimoney
+# Kimonkey
 ## Documents

-This repository contains all the documentation and text necessary for kimonki.
+This repository contains all the documentation and text necessary for Kimonkey.